MicrosoftEdge/MSEdgeExplainers/PwaUriHandler/explainer.md

 Wildcard characters can be used in the values of all three fields: `base`, `paths`, and `excludePaths`.
 The wildcard `*` matches zero or more characters.
 The wildcard `?` matches exactly one character.

 The `base` field is able to contain a wildcard prefix to allow the specification of sub-domains: eg. `%*.contoso.com` matches `jadams.contoso.com` and `www.jqadams.contoso.com` but not `contoso.com`.
-There may be other ways of specifying a group of related domains using a proposal such as [First Part Sets](https://github.com/krgovind/first-party-sets).
+There may be other ways of specifying a group of related domains using a proposal such as [First Party Sets](https://github.com/krgovind/first-party-sets).

 ### PWA to site association